Medically Reviewed By

 What to Do If You’re in Stage 4 Asbestos Lung Cancer?

 If your doctor says you have stage 4 lung cancer, you should keep fighting but also begin preparing your will and other legal documents.
 You should also consider your family by handling any lingering tasks to ease their adjustment if you pass away.

-One of the tasks you can start is filing a lawsuit if your stage 4 lung cancer was caused by asbestos.
+One of the tasks you can start after a lung cancer diagnosis is filing a lawsuit if it was caused by asbestos.
 Companies profited off asbestos as a key component to building houses, offices, entertainment venues and other buildings.
 Asbestos was also used to make automobiles, military ships and airplanes.